M-arcus/cloudron-docs/docs/documentation/installation.md

 ## Install

-Create a server with Ubuntu 16.04 (64-bit) and run these commands:
+Create a server with Ubuntu Xenial 16.04 (x64) and run these commands:
 ```
 wget https://cloudron.io/cloudron-setup
 chmod +x cloudron-setup